- Background on Grant Fund

 Background on Grant Fund

 This research fund came about through a 2014 jury trial in the case of Scharfstein v.
-BP West Coast Product, where the plaintiffs alleged that more than two million consumers buying gas in Oregon and the Pacific Northwest were charged an unauthorized transaction fee for using a debit card.
+BP West Coast Products, where the plaintiffs alleged that more than two million consumers buying gas in Oregon and the Pacific Northwest were charged an unauthorized transaction fee for using a debit card.
 The case resulted in a jury verdict of more than $400 million against BP.
 After the funds were distributed to the class members, more than $162 million was left unclaimed.

 The court was then tasked with distributing the remaining funds for “purposes directly related to the class action or directly beneficial to the interests of class members.”
 The court awarded a minimum of $300,000 per year for ten years to the University of Oregon to “research consumer issues in Oregon.”
 The court stated that research eligible for funding would not be limited to legal research, and that “consumer protection is interpreted to the fullest extent possible including without limitation, areas such as securities and investment fraud, cyber fraud and cybercrime, insurance fraud, antitrust law, and trade regulation.”